varadgautam/btd/README.md

 btd
 ===
-generate-filler.html : Provides an interface to filling the PS preferences order.
+generate-filler.html : Provides a dropdown interface to filling the PS preferences order. gen.html: Provides a button interface to filling the PS preferences order.

+===
+Works only on chrome.